andrewcooke/choochoo/docs/nearby.md

 checking for MBR overlap.

 The RTree returns both the matched MBR and the ActivityJournal ID associated with the point.
-The MBR is stored so that mutiple matches are counted just once.
+The MBR is stored so that multiple matches are counted just once.

 No account is taken of ride direction.
 Segments of travel that are